Neocor89/prisma-course/prisma/prisma-info.md

 <!-- Create a new Prisma project using the command "npx prisma init" in a terminal.
 This command will generate a "prisma/schema.prisma" file that describes your database.

 Open the "prisma/schema.prisma" file in a text editor and edit the "datasource" section to include your MySQL database connection information.
-Here is an example of the configuration: -->
+Here is an example of the configuration:
+: For validation command
+ npm prisma migrate dev --name init
+: migration prisma dev DB
+-->

 ```Bash
 Datasource "db": MySQL database "test" at "localhost:3306"